Menu

 The book Be Your Own Thyroid Advocate: When You’re Sick and Tired of Being Sick and Tiredwhich covers how Rachel went from being suicidally depressed with an under-treated thyroid condition, to finally thriving in life again and coming out the other side.

-THe following link has BEEN SPONSORED BY BetterHelp
+The following link has BEEN SPONSORED BY BetterHelp

 As well as working on your thyroid hormone levels to improve mental health, you may benefit from seeking support from a therapist in the meantime, including those that can help you online: https://www.betterhelp.com/advice/psychologists/reasons-to-choose-an-online-psychiatrist/